skeletorkun/phorest-techtest-oozen/README.md

         * Web layer Unit testing using MockMvc, Mockito or similar
         * RestAssured for integration testing
     * Ideally method names would follow a more scalable convention (e.g. If/When/Then..)
-* Services & Purchases could have inherited from a parent object:
-    * PROS: less duplication of code
-    * CONS:
-        * not much gain at this point. i.e. no requirement / use-case that would be enabled with such abstraction.
-        * more complicated implementation
-        * possible divergence down the road would result in more effort in refactoring

 * Learning & References:
     * https://www.udemy.com/course/build-restful-apis-using-kotlin-and-spring-boot
     * https://codersee.com/upload-csv-file-in-spring-boot-rest-api-with-kotlin-and-opencsv
-    *

 * Some commits are without tests, ideally we could break a feature in small PRs with good test coverage, squashed commits..etc